THE BIGGEST DISSERTATION MISTAKES UK STUDENTS MAKE THE BIGGEST DISSERTATION MISTAKES UK STUDENTS MAKE

 Dissertations account for 40 to 50 percent of your final degree grade.
 Yet many students make preventable errors that cost valuable marks.
 After reviewing thousands of dissertations, we've identified the mistakes that appear again and again.
 Recognise any of these in your work?
 Fix them now.

 Your entire dissertation hangs on your research question.
 Many students begin writing without fully clarifying what they're investigating.
-This leads to rambling chapters that circle back on themselves, literature reviews that cover too much ground, and analysis that doesn't quite fit.
+This leads to rambling chapters that return to on themselves, literature reviews that cover too much ground, and analysis that doesn't quite fit.

 Before you write a single chapter, your research question should be crystal clear.
 Can you write it in one sentence?
 Can you explain clearly why it matters?
-If not, spend more time developing your question before diving into writing.
+If not, spend more time developing your question before examining writing.

 Home of Dissertations sees this constantly.
 Students with fuzzy questions rewrite chapters multiple times.
 Students with clear questions write chapters that flow logically and hit their word count targets easily.